Knowing basic carpet construction and commonly used terminology will help you select the perfect carpet for your space.

 Learn More About LifeGuard Technology

 Carpet textures vary depending on the length of the yarn, the twist in the yarn and the height.

-- Tone on tone color variation that creates a textured aesthetic.
+Tonals - tone on tone color variation that creates a textured aesthetic.

-- Color variances that complement each other.
-The color of the carpet is speckled, not only making it aesthetically appealing but also hiding stains and soil.
+Accents - color variances that complement each other.
+The color of the carpet is speckled, not only making it visually appealing but also hiding stains and soil.
 Accents can be applied to both solids and tonals.

 Browse Carpet by Texture